 If you are new to the monthly Passing of the Pioneers, the obituaries listed here are a summary of the original obituaries, using dates and other information direct from the obituary.
 I make no attempt to check or correct information contained in the obituary.
 The original obituaries are found by clicking on the names of the pioneers.

 A word of warning, while obituaries often have a wealth of information, that information must be treated with caution.
 Naturally, obituaries are written using second-hand information and recall events that occurred many years before the subject’s death, therefore that information can often be incorrect and sometimes even fanciful.
-Therefore, information found in an obituary can only used for a guide to find primary sources to qualify the claims of an obituary.
+Therefore, the information found in an obituary can only be used as a guide to find primary sources to qualify the claims of an obituary.

 Alexander RUSSELL: Died 27 November 1867 at Port Fairy.
 When Alexander Russell first arrived in Port Fairy in 1847, he took up his chosen profession as a doctor.
 However, upon his return to the “old country” he gave away medicine and moved into the field of “mercantile speculation” and upon his return to Port Fairy established the Moyne Mill using machinery he brought back from Scotland.
 Alexander was also the first Mayor of Belfast (Port Fairy) and was elected to the State parliament as member for Villiers and Heytesbury.
 He relinquished his seat due to ill-health.